-We have generally funded operations in recent years through the use of existing cash balances, supplemented from time to time with the proceeds of longterm debt and borrowings under our credit facilities.
-Our principal sources of liquidity include cash and cash equivalents totaling \$47.0 million as of March 31, 2017.
+We have generally funded operations in recent years through the use of existing cash balances, supplemented from time to time with the proceeds of long-term debt and borrowings under our credit facilities.
+Our principal sources of liquidity include cash and cash equivalents totaling \$47.4 million as of June 30, 2017.

-In February 2016, we committed to a cost efficiency program that encompasses a series of measures intended to allow us to more efficiently operate in a leaner, and more directed cost structure.
+In February 2016, we committed to a cost efficiency program that encompasses a series of measures intended to allow us to more efficiently operate in a leaner, more directed cost structure.
 These measures include reductions in our workforce, consolidation of facilities, transfers of certain business processes to lower cost regions and reductions in other third-party services costs.
-We anticipate that the cost efficiency program will be substantially complete by the end of the second quarter of 2017.
+The cost efficiency program was substantially complete as of June 30, 2017.